Tenchi the Movie 2: The Daughter of Darkness

 Tenchi the Movie 2: Daughter of Darkness, known in Japan as Tenchi Muyō!
 Midsummer's Eve (天地無用!真夏のイヴ, Tenchi Muyō!
 Manatsu no Ibu) in Japan is the second of three films set in the Tenchi Muyo! multi-verse directed by Tetsu Kimura and written by Nahoko Hasegawa.
-The film was released in Japan on August 2, 1997 as a double feature, along with Slayers Great.
-The film was later released in North America on DVD on August 8, 1998.
+The film was released in Japan on August 2, 1997, as a double feature, along with Slayers Great.
+The film was later released in North America on Laserdisc on 31 March 1998 and DVD on August 8, 1998.
 Tenchi Muyo!
 Daughter of Darkness was later re-released along with Tenchi the Movie: Tenchi Muyo in Love and Tenchi Forever!
 The Movie in a collectors' pack.
-Funimation announced distribution of the film, along with several other Tenchi properties, on July 2, 2010 at Anime Expo.
+Funimation announced distribution of the film, along with several other Tenchi properties, on July 2, 2010, at Anime Expo.

 Plot

 Long ago, a young Prince Yosho met a young demon girl, named Yuzuha.
 Attracted to Yosho, two agreed to meet to play together during the annual Startica celebration on Jurai; she was driven away by the palace guards and she hated Yosho for it.
 700 years later, Yuzuha wakes up within the underworld and discovers that Yosho is alive and on Earth, celebrating Christmas with the family and the ladies that had gathered around Tenchi.
 She believes Tenchi Masaki is a charmer due to the fact he is surrounded by so many girls; she decides to send Tenchi a present.
-She obtains a lock of Tenchi's hair and takes a piece of her own to a created a girl that's part human, Juraian, and demon to entertain her mischievous nature.
+She obtains a lock of Tenchi's hair and takes a piece of her own to create a girl that's part human, Juraian and demon to entertain her mischievous nature.

 Six months later during summer, while walking down the steps of the shrine, Tenchi meets a teenage girl named Mayuka, who calls him daddy.
 Tenchi takes the girl back to the house where she introduces herself as Tenchi's daughter, shocking everyone within the household.
 Ryoko felt threatened by Mayuka and denied her paternity to Tenchi.
 She attacks Mayuka and demands real answers by threatening her with an energy sword, but Mayuka defends herself by summoning a faux-Lighthawk Sword; the situation was stopped by Katsuhito.
 In the midst of the confusion, Washu took a sample of her hair to confirm half her DNA belongs to Tenchi; Mayuka is genetically Tenchi's daughter.